 Democracy is pervasive across our school.
-Pupils have the opportunity to have their voices heard through our School Council and pupil questionnaire both within school and our locality.
+Pupils have the opportunity to have their voices heard through our School Council and pupil questionnaires both within school and our locality.
 The elections of school councillors are based solely on pupil votes.
 Our school behaviour policy involves rewards, which the pupils decide upon.
-Our School council also recently went to London where they visited the House of Commons and learnt about democracy in our government.
+Our School council has been to London where they visited the House of Commons and learnt about democracy in our government.
 We also tackle the ideas of democracy through our curriculum and assemblies, even organising educational visits from the Ancient Greeks!

 The Rule of Law

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school collective worship.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities including our emergency services are regular parts of our calendar and help reinforce this message.